Stuart Forster looks at fun things to do in Covent Garden in London.

 As you’d expect of somewhere set among upscale shops and entertainment venues, it isn’t short of places to eat at Covent Garden.
 There’s a broad choice of restaurants, cafés and places selling food to go to.

-For fine-dining in a relaxed environment it’s hard to look past Frenchie Covent Garden (16 Henrietta Street; tel.
+For fine dining in a relaxed environment, it’s hard to look past Frenchie Covent Garden (16 Henrietta Street; tel.
 020 7836 4422).
 The five-course tasting menu with optional wine pairings is a chance to experience chef Greg Marchand’s creations.

 Best bars in Covent Garden

-There’s also plenty of bars and pubs in and around Covent Garden.
+There are also plenty of bars and pubs in and around Covent Garden.

 The White Lion (24 James Street; tel.
 020 7240 1064) is a traditional British pub operated by the Nicholson’s chain.
-It’s good bet for a pint of cask ale and is just a matter of steps from Covent Garden Underground Station.
+It’s a good bet for a pint of cask ale and is just a matter of steps from Covent Garden Underground Station.

 Opposite stands The Nag’s Head (10 James Street; tel.
 020 7836 4678), which shares its name with the Trotters’ local pub in the vintage television comedy series Only Fools and Horses.
-Pubs have occupied the location since the late 1600s and the current neo-Jacobean style building dates from 1900.
+Pubs have occupied the location since the late 1600s and the current neo-Jacobean-style building dates from 1900.
 So you could argue that having a drink is integral to experiencing the heritage of Covent Garden.

 The Harp (47 Chandos Place; tel.
 020 7836 0291) was named by the Evening Standard newspaper as the 2019 and 2020 London Pub of the Year.
 It’s a couple of minutes’ walk from Covent Garden, in the direction of Trafalgar Square.
-The Harp serves a broad selection on cask ales and is a good place for a pint of London Pride, London-based Fuller’s Brewery’s flagship ale.
+The Harp serves a broad selection of cask ales and is a good place for a pint of London Pride, London-based Fuller’s Brewery’s flagship ale.